It was nearly 4am Monday morning when my mother woke us.

 In fact, my connection to both Andy and his love of space was so strong that years later it would serve as the inspiration for what would become the most “out of this world” idea I ever had.

 Last month, I told the story of when my team and I sent Buzz Lightyear into space.
 Of all the wild ideas I had while serving as the Head of Innovation and Creativity at Disney, this one takes the cake.
 But it worked, and we ended up helping Buzz finally achieve his dream, sending him into space to spend an entire year on the International Space Station.

 What I didn’t share in that first story was that my time at Disney allows someone else’s dreams to come true…my own.

 Upon Buzz Lightyear’s triumphant return home from space, we did what Americans had done years before for the Apollo 11 crew: we threw him a parade!
 Modelled after the “Canyon of Heroes” parade that took place in New York City upon the Apollo 11’s return home, we strapped Buzz to his remote-control car pal RC, and took a ride down Main Street in Walt Disney World so that he could wave to thousands of adoring fans.

 But Mr. Lightyear wasn’t the only Buzz there that day.
 In fact, leading the parade was the one and only Buzz Aldrin, the Lunar Module pilot from Apollo 11, and the second man on the moon.

-Having the opportunity to meet Mr. Aldrin 40 years after I watched him as a boy set foot on the moon that early morning in sleepy England was a dream come true for me.
-An experience of such magnitude in my life, that I can only think of one other occasion that even comes close…
+Having the opportunity to meet Mr. Aldrin 40 years after I watched him set foot on the moon that early morning in sleepy England was a dream come true for me, an experience of such magnitude in my life that I can only think of one other occasion that even comes close…

 One Small Step